HTTPArchive/almanac.httparchive.org/src/content/en/2019/cms.md

   <a href="/static/images/2019/14_CMS/fig14.png" class="fig-mobile">
     <img src="/static/images/2019/14_CMS/fig14.png" aria-labelledby="fig14-caption" width="600">
   </a>
   <div id="fig14-caption" class="visually-hidden">Bar chart of the adoption of image formats on CMS pages for desktop and mobile.
-JPEG makes up nearly half of all image formats, PNG comprises a third, GIF comprises a fift, and the remaining 5% shared among SVG, ICO, and WebP.
+JPEG makes up nearly half of all image formats, PNG comprises a third, GIF comprises a fifth, and the remaining 5% shared among SVG, ICO, and WebP.
 Desktop and mobile have nearly equivalent adoption.</div>
   <figcaption>Figure 14.
 Adoption of image formats on CMS pages.</figcaption>
 </figure>